mklauco/pwa2-library/README.md

    1. NOTE: this is not equal to user-rights

 ## Full database (exercise work)
+A reminder to check all [column modifiers in migrations](https://laravel.com/docs/8.x/migrations#available-column-types)

 1. Readers = Users
    1. expand the `users` table with `php artisan make:migration add_data_to_users_table`
    1. update the migration file